CHRISTINE ISABELLE OAKLANDER, Ph.D.

 5/2006 - present

 Consultant to organizations, institutions, and private clients in buying and selling American and Europeancontemporary and historical art and in researching, exhibiting, and publishing on art, artists, and art patrons.
-Clients include Art Institute of Chicago, Morgan Library & Museum, Lafayette College, Lehigh University, Brandywine River Museum, Allentown Art Museum, Delaware Art Museum, Woodmere Art Museum, American Antiquarian Society, Arkansas Art Center, Minneapolis Historical Society, Baum School of Art, Avery Galleries, Debra Force Fine Art, David David Gallery, Liz O’Brien, Bernard Goldberg Fine Art, Doyle New York, Heritage Auctions, Rago Arts & Auction Center.
+Clients include Art Institute of Chicago, Morgan Library & Museum, Lafayette College, Hermitage Museum & Gardens, Lehigh University, Brandywine River Museum, Allentown Art Museum, Delaware Art Museum, Woodmere Art Museum, American Antiquarian Society, Arkansas Art Center, Minneapolis Historical Society, Avery Galleries, Debra Force Fine Art, David David Gallery, Liz O’Brien, Betty Krulik Fine Art, Bernard Goldberg Fine Art.

 Lehigh Valley Health Network, Allentown, PA